Vere St. Leger Goold: Personal life and murder conviction

 At this point, the sources on the case vary again.
 Either Marie Goold or her husband Vere Goold borrowed £40 from Madame Levin, and she wanted it repaid.
 Kingston makes it seem that, when confronting Marie Goold, the widow saw what a dangerous person the latter was.
 Gribble suggests that the demand to Vere Goold for repayment played into Marie Goold's scheme to murder the widow for the purposes of theft (of her cash and jewels).
 On 4 August 1907, Madame Levin went to their hotel to collect the debt before she left Monte Carlo.
 Madame Castellazi was waiting for her at Madame Levin's hotel, and when she did not come by midnight, she went to the police.
 They went to the hotel of the Goolds.
 Vere and Marie Goold had left for Marseille, but they left Isabelle behind (explaining that Mr Goold had to see a doctor there).
-Blood-stains were found in the suite as well as some items, such as a saw and a hammer, with blood on them.
-Also Madame Castellazi recognised Madame Levin's parasol.
+Bloodstains were found in the suite as well as some items, such as a saw and a hammer, with blood on them.

 The Goolds were in Marseille in a hotel (they were going to head for London).
 They had left a large trunk at the railway station at Marseille, and one of the clerks at the station named Pons noted it smelled of blood that was leaking out of the bottom.
 The trunk was traced to the Goolds, and Pons confronted them.
-Again the details of the sources vary: Kingston says he wanted them to explain why it was leaking blood and come to the station to open the trunk; Gribble says that Pons sought (and got) a small bribe to stay quiet about it.
+Again, the details of the sources vary: Kingston says he wanted them to explain why it was leaking blood and come to the station to open the trunk; Gribble says that Pons sought (and got) a small bribe to stay quiet about it.
 Either Pons told his superiors and the police of his suspicions (the Goolds said the trunk was full of freshly slaughtered poultry) or he talked about it and the story of the trunk got out.
 In any case, before the Goolds could leave Marseille, they had to face the French police.
 The trunk was opened, and the remains of Madame Levin were found.

 Vere Goold apparently loved Marie Goold deeply.
 He confessed that he was the murderer.
 However the relative strengths of character of the two came out in the course of the trial, which attracted great attention.
 Marie Goold was sentenced to death, and Vere Goold was sentenced to life imprisonment on Devil's Island.
 However, Mrs. Goold's sentence was reduced to life imprisonment.
 Vere Goold died by suicide on 8 September 1909, within a year of arriving at Devil's Island.
+But his convict records archive states he died in 19th April 1909, location "Îles du Salut", located few kilometres north of Kourou, French Guiana.
 Marie Goold died of typhoid fever in a Montpellier jail in 1914.